Skip to Content

 1. Make a Unique Game

-All you need for this great classroom activity are some old clothespins, painted yellow.
+All you need for this great classroom activity is some old yellow-painted clothespins.

 When the Metal Sonic character is finished, glue it to thin cardboard, cut it out, and clip the clothespins at the top as his quills.